 - To operate with the actual data from SAP system like material consumption or replenishments, on ERP side implemented user extensions in specific processes that notified remote server via RFC.

 Real-Time MRP was able to be free of the limitations of SAP ERP.
 SAP ERP could never have met the customer requirements laid out in this case study.
 This is true of either the business logic of the performance requirements.
-With the Real-Time MRP application the performance was greatly enhanced, and the MRP logic was customized to the requirements.
+With the Real-Time MRP application, the performance was greatly enhanced, and the MRP logic was customized to the needs.

-We will not get into the detail of the Real-Time MRP approach for the MRP logic other to say that it is based on Kolmogorov–Zurbenko where the model is applied to every new event arranged in FIFO order.
+We will not get into the detail of the Real-Time MRP approach for the MRP logic other to say that it is based on Kolmogorov–Zurbenko, where the model is applied to every new event arranged in FIFO order.
 Using it requires going heavy on compute resources.
-But by doing so it enabled Real-Time MRP to meet the customer requirement for a near immediate response time for the user.
-Real-Time MRP is also triggered by events.
+But by doing so, it enabled Real-Time MRP to meet the customer requirement for near-immediate response time for the user.
+Events also trigger Real-Time MRP.

-Another problem was in related to concurrency.
-That is while the first sales manager would run through all of their steps, the second manager was not able to start their MRP routine, This was due to shared raw materials and plant capacity.
+Another problem was related to concurrency.
+That is, while the first sales manager would run through all of their steps, the second manager was not able to start their MRP routine.
+This was due to shared raw materials and plant capacity.
 Therefore the response time to every incoming client’s call dramatically increased, which lead to customers being put on hold, and which further resulted in several of them turning to competitors to have their orders fulfilled.

 The bottleneck was a combination of the MRP runtime, along with improved capacity planning.
-The company needed a real-time MRP solution that had a maximum possible yield for every product for given time horizon.
-Taking in account that in standard ERP we had nothing to offer and that ERP in SAP was quite cumbersome both in terms of the software design and limited to the on-premises hardware.
+The company needed a real-time MRP solution that had a maximum possible yield for every product for a given time horizon.
+Taking into account that in standard ERP, we had nothing to offer and that ERP in SAP was quite cumbersome both in terms of the software design and limited to the on-premises hardware.